Vehicle canopy: Messerschmitts

 The first vehicle canopy is thought to have been invented by Messerschmitt, the German aeroplane manufacturer that was not allowed to produce aircraft after World War II.
 Instead, they produced cars designed by aircraft engineer Fritz Fend.
 Unlike most later car canopies, the Messerschmitt canopies are hinged on the side, as was the canopy of many fighter planes.
 A problem with side hinging is that, for a car with typical side-by-side seating, the passengers sitting closest to the hinge must slide or climb across a seat to get out of the car.
 For that reason the side-hinging canopy is best suited for single-occupant or tandem-seat cars, and later canopies were usually hinged at the front or back.

 1953 Messerschmitt KR175

 The KR175 was the first car, production or concept, to have a canopy.
 In 1956, the model was changed to the Messerschmitt KR200.

 1956 Messerschmitt KR200

 The most noticeable thing about the KR200 is its distinctive bubble canopy, which gave rise to the term 'bubble car'.
 The KR200 continued Messerschmitt's side-hinged canopies.
 These were usually transparent acrylic ("Plexiglas" or "Perspex"), though reproductions are car-safe polymethyl methacrylate.

-1966 Alfa Romeo Scarabeo concept car
+1966 Alfa Romeo Scarabeo concept

 The first of three concept cars made under the Alfa Romeo Scarabeo name was equipped with a forward hinged canopy.